minghsu0107/License-Manager/README.md

 1. Gather hardware information of the client's device
     - for projector
         - projector serial number
-        - mac address
+        - MAC address
     - for pc
         - hard disk serial number
-        - mac address
+        - MAC address
 2. Encrypt the hardware information and send a license request by email
 3. Decrypt the data, set service status and registration time, and encrypt the entire data as a license
 4. Email the license back to the client
 5. Validate the license
     - check if the hardware information matches
     - check expiration
-    - Activate corresponding functions according to the service status mentioned in the license
+    - if the license is valid, activate corresponding functions according to the service status mentioned in the license

 Note that this license_manager is designed to generate a single license from multiple requests(if any).